C.C.S.C. Entry Rules:

 3. Paper targets glued, taped or stapled on cardboard backers will be used.
 Push pins, tacks, or nails will not be used to secure target to backer.

 4. Handguns using high power rifle calibers will not be fired on the pistol range.
 They will be fired on the rifle range.

 5. Immediately after completion of firing all brass will be picked up.
 If not retained by the shooter, the brass will be placed in the designated containers.
 All brass in the containers is the property of the club.

 6. Targets and holders will be stored in appropriate containers.

 7. Firing at target holders is prohibited and will be reported to the Executive committee for disciplinary action.

 8. Firearms will not be handled while people are down range.
-Firearms will be unloaded and made safe by removing magazines, opening action or opening loading gate.
+Firearms will be unloaded and made safe by removing magazines, opening the action or opening the loading gate.
 A safety block will be used in all firearms without a slide lock or hold open device.